inventriz/node/node-message-broker/README.md

 ### Run the client 1
 - open command prompt
-- navigate to the project folder
+- navigate to the project folder and run the following command

 node socketClient.js [name1] [host] [port]